 Testing includes all unit exams, mid-term exams, and final exams in didactic and clinical courses.
 The final exams may not exceed 100 questions.
-All unit exams will utilize a portion of Next Generation NCLEX-PN (NGN) style questions.
+All unit exams will utilize a portion of Next Generation NCLEX-RN (NGN) style questions.
 The NGN exam utilizes case studies and real-world scenario questions to reflect the critical decisions nurses must make in various healthcare settings.
 It focuses on interactions between the nurse and the client, the client's needs, and expected outcomes.

-- The complexity of the exam items will be commensurate with the academic level at which the student is currently enrolled (Fall A (Level I), Fall B (Level II), Spring A (Level III), Spring B (Level IV)).
+- The complexity of the exam items will be commensurate with the academic level at which the student is currently enrolled (Level I, Level II, Level III, or Level IV).
 All levels will include application questions, with the percentage increasing at each level to reflect the NextGen NCLEX format. - Each exam will consist of multiple-choice (MC) and multiple-response (MR) questions.
-The number of MR questions will increase in increments at each level: Level I, two (2); Level II, four (4); Level III, six (6); and Level IV, eight (8).
-Multiple-response questions will be divided evenly between lecture topics unless otherwise agreed upon by the faculty teaching the content and creating the exams.
-Exams may also include other types of alternative questions (ex., Bow Tie, Drop Down, Drag and Drop, Matching, and Fill in the Blank). - All Level I course exams will include 3 NGN questions. - All Level II course exams will include 3 NGN questions and 2 EMA questions. - All Level III and IV course exams will include 3 NGN questions, 2 EMA questions, and 2 Pharm questions. - A test blueprint, generated by the faculty presenting the corresponding topic, will be made available for each exam (excluding quizzes, comprehensive midterm, and final exams).
-Students receive blueprints at least 72 hours before the scheduled exam date and time. - The Faculty of Record will conduct a statistical review of the exam after all the students have completed the exam to identify questions with less than 50% correct responses. - Finalized grades for each exam will be posted within one week after all students, at all campuses, have completed the exam.
+The number of MR questions will increase in increments at each level: Level I, four (4); Level II, six (6); Level III, ten (10); and Level IV, twelve (12).
+Multiple-response questions will be divided evenly between concepts unless otherwise agreed upon by the faculty teaching the content and creating the exams.
+Exams may also include other types of alternative questions (ex., Bow Tie, Drop Down, Drag and Drop, Matching, and Fill in the Blank). - All exams in all HCC courses will include 3 NGN (ATI) questions, 2 Pharmacology questions, and 2 EMA questions. - All exams in all PNC courses will include 3 NGN (ATI) questions. - A test blueprint, generated by the faculty presenting the corresponding concept, will be made available for each exam (excluding quizzes, comprehensive midterm, and final exams).
+Students receive blueprints at least 72 hours before the scheduled exam date and time. - The Faculty of Record will conduct a statistical review of the exam after all the students have completed the exam. - Finalized grades for each exam will be posted within one week after all students, at all campuses, have completed the exam.